 The meta title is the most important place to add your keyword phrases in the HTML, and it’s the first step you need to take how to add keywords to a website for SEO.

-A meta title acts as a name tag for a webpage and is what first appears in the search engine results page for a user to click on.
+A meta title acts as a name tag for a web page and is what first appears on the search engine results pages (SERPs) for a user to click on.
 Therefore, search engines like Google, Yahoo, and Bing put a lot of SEO value on this HTML meta field.

 If you don’t have your keyword phrases in the meta title, then you likely won’t rank for that term.
 So always put your key phrase in this location.